Skip to content

 001 The Wallet Instance contains a Runtime Application Self-Protection (RASP), that locally monitors the device for rooting and emulation, and the app for hooking, re-packaging and tampering.
 See MDVM chapter for details.

 002 - 004 The WI requests a challenge from the MDVM challenge endpoint using an HTTP POST request.
 The MDVM generates a JSON structure containing a random nonce and a timestamp of the current time and MACs it using a symmetric key (mdvm_mac_symk) as a JSON Web Token (JWT), the resulting structure is the mdvm_auth_challenge.
 The MDVM responds to the WI with the mdvm_auth_challenge in the HTTP payload.
-The WI uses the challenge as a transparent string and does not evaluate the JWT claims.
+The WI uses the challenge JWT as an opaque string and does not evaluate the JWT claims.
 The MDVM does not store the challenge after creation, thus the operation is stateless.

 005 The WI queries information from the Android Build API to assess it's device class utilizing Build.VERSION.RELEASE, Build.VERSION.SECURITY_PATCH, Build.MODEL, Build.PRODUCT, Build.HARDWARE, Build.ID.
 The WI encodes this software-attested information as wi_device_class.

-006 - 007 The WI creates an authentication factor by:
+007 The WI creates an authentication factor by:

-008 - 010 The WI creates an app attestation by:
+008 - 009 The WI creates an app attestation by:

-• utilizing the Android Play integrity API from the user device (UD) to generate the app attestation pap_playintegrity_attestation using the wi_app_attest_challenge.
-By providing wi_app_attest_challenge, the app attestation is bound to this particular registration request and thus it is ensured that pap_playintegrity_attestation and wi_android_key_attestation belong to the same device, that was asserted during app attestation.
+• utilizing the Android Play integrity API from the user device (UD) to generate the app attestation pap_playintegrity_attestation using the wi_platform_attestation_challenge.
+By providing wi_platform_attestation_challenge, the app attestation is bound to this particular registration request and thus it is ensured that pap_playintegrity_attestation and wi_android_key_attestation belong to the same device, that was asserted during app attestation.
 The detailed contents and format for the request are described in the app attestation guideline.

 If the WI can't reach the PAP services, it should carefully retry connection with exponential back-off to avoid rate limiting by the PAP.
 The PAP signs the app attestation pap_playintegrity_attestation using pap_attestation_auth_prvk and returns it to the WI.
 The detailed contents and format of the Android Play Integrity verdict token are described in the app attestation guideline and the MDVM signals.

-011 The WI generates a proof of possession by signing the following content with the newly generated wi_mdvm_auth_prvk:
+010 The WI generates a proof of possession by signing the following content with the newly generated wi_mdvm_auth_prvk:

 • the version of the device and the software wi_device_class